Published Work

 "We have spent eighty years treating nuclear weapons as a political problem.
 They are, in reality, a systems-design problem.
 And we have not yet built the system capable of solving them."

-Sumit Chauhan · Aporia Literary Journal · India · April 2026
+Sumit Chauhan · United States · April 2026

 Read →